rick-liu-02/rick-bot/README.md

 ## How to Use:

+Requires placing .json files generated using DiscordChatExporter in "chat_data/".
+The bot uses these files to generate the text.

-Requires creating the files "users.json" and "bot_token.json" in the root folder.
+Also requires creating the files "users.json" and "bot_token.json" in this folder.

-"users.json" should be of the form:
+"users.json" specifies the user-specific commands to be generated and the IDs that they will be based on:

     {
         "name1": {